-Carbon dioxide (CO2): sources and health impacts
+Carbon dixoide (CO2) : sources of pollution and health impacts

 Carbon Dioxide (or CO2), naturally present in the air, can be dangerous to health if it reaches significant quantities in the air we breathe.
 But what is it exactly?
 What is the source?
 What are the impacts?